overture-stack/website/markdown/documentation/song/installation/auth-config.md

 ---
-title: Configuration Authentication
+title: Configuring Authentication
 ---

 # Application Authorization

 For an application to interact with song, authentication and authorization must be provided.
-You can do this by using an authorized users API Key with the correct permissions, or enabling application-to-application authorization following the OAuth 2.0 protocol.
+You can do this by using an authorized user's API Key with the correct permissions, or enabling application-to-application authorization following the OAuth 2.0 protocol.

 Scope requirements are defined in the `auth` section, and the `secure` and `jwt` profiles are available to manage the desired configuration.